About

 Our Methodology

-The overall conceptual approach of SQUEEZE is underpinned by a complementary methodological approach utilising large-scale data analysis and prospective studies (“clinical trials”) to predict patients likely to respond to drugs, using translational studies and technologies to validate innovative biomarker platforms, and embracing behavioural studies including design thinking to fuel real-life translation (“implementation science”).
 Thematically, the work streams address the identified unmet needs in essentially three areas of clinical relevance: (a) lack of guidance on choosing the right drug; (b) insufficient dose or route while on a specific drug; and (c) lack of a care setting and digital support tools that are permissive to full exploitation of drug benefits through shared decision making and adherence in the long run of a patient’s journey.

 SQUEEZE will use three clinical trials to address several of its objectives: